AdyGCode/ICT50220-Library-23S1/_docs/00-Index.md

 # ToDo

+Ensure the previous TODO sections are completed BEFORE going onto the next.

 ### 2023-03-14
 - Complete the Migrations for the tables above.
 - Add ONE row to the sheets shown in the Teams -> Advanced Programming -> Files --> SaaS --> Library Excel file